mattbarington/FreeBSD-Messaround/asgn2/README.md

             It's there for you convenience, but files are copied into the kernel with `make build` (it actually calls `copyFiles`).

- - Install - To install the now compiled kernel go ahead and type `make install` to install
+ - **Install** - To install the now compiled kernel go ahead and type `make install` to install

- - Reboot  - Go ahead and type `reboot` and your VM should reboot into the new kernel with lottery scheduling.
+ - **Reboot**  - Go ahead and type `reboot` and your VM should reboot into the new kernel with lottery scheduling.

-##How to run benchmark
+## How to run benchmark
- - Install  - If you haven't already installed the new kernel and rebooted, go back to the previous section before running benchmark.
+ - **Install**  - If you haven't already installed the new kernel and rebooted, go back to the previous section before running benchmark.

- - Compile  - `make benchmark` will compile the benchmark.c into an the executable `benchmark`.
+ - **Compile**  - `make benchmark` will compile the benchmark.c into an the executable `benchmark`.

- - To root,
-  or not to root?
-            - This is important!!
+ - **To root, or not to root?** - This is important!!
 The scheduler only puts root timeshare processes into the lottery queue.
 If you're hoping for absolutely no apparent change from the regular FreeBSD scheduling, and no benchmark statistics go ahead